Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Introduction

 \section{Introduction}

 The resolution of the Abraham--Minkowski momentum controversy for the electromagnetic momentum and the energy--momentum tensor in a linear medium is multifaceted, complex, and nuanced.
-It is not sufficient to simply derive an electromagnetic momentum or energy--momentum tensor from the macroscopic Maxwell equations.
-That much is apparent from any examination of the scientific literature.
-After a century of study \cite{BIPfei,BIMilBoy,BIKemp,BIBaxL,BIBarL}, almost all aspects of the Abraham--Minkowski momentum controversy have been carefully scrutinized, yet there is scarce mention in the literature of conservation of linear momentum.
-None of the well-known forms of continuum electrodynamic momentum, Minkowski \cite{BIMin}, Abraham \cite{BIAbr}, Einstein--Laub \cite{BIEinLau}, Peierls \cite{BIPei}, etc., are conserved and each one is generally regarded as the momentum of some unspecified or arbitrary portion of the whole system \cite{BIPfei, BIMilBoy,BIKemp,BIBaxL,BIBarL,BIPei,BIKran,BIPenHau,BIMikura,BIGord, BIBPRL}.
-A number of composite momentums have been constructed from the Abraham, Minkowski, or other momentum for the field subsystem with a momentum for the material subsystem \cite{BIPfei,BIMilBoy,BIKemp, BIBaxL,BIBarL,BIPei,BIKran,BIPenHau,BIMikura,BIGord,BIBPRL}.
-With the exception of the Gordon \cite{BIGord,BICB,BICB2,BISPIE} momentum in a dielectric, conservation of the composite momentum in a thermodynamically closed system has not been explicitly demonstrated.
+It is not sufficient to simply derive an electromagnetic momentum or energy--momentum tensor from the macroscopic Maxwell equations, that much is apparent from any examination of the scientific literature as the shortcomings of the Abraham momentum \cite{BIAbr} and the Minkowski momentum \cite{BIMin} are considerable.
+For decades, however, there has been a general consensus in the scientific literature that the Abraham--Minkowski controversy is resolved \cite{BIPfei,BIMilBoy,BIKemp,BIBaxL,BIBarL,BIPenHau,BIMikura, BINelson,BIBPRL,BIObuk,BIGord}: The Abraham and Minkowski momentum formulas apply to open systems and each momentum can be supplemented by another component of momentum to form the total momentum \cite{BIBrev,BIKran}.
+Because only the total momentum of a thermodynamically closed field/matter system is physically meaningful in this paradigm, the total momentum can be separated into field components, such as the Abraham and Minkoswski momentums, and matter components in an arbitrary manner.
+Although this sophism is ultimately incorrect \cite{BImicro}, it emphasizes the importance of working with the conserved forms of total energy and total momentum in order to avoid the ambiguous definitions of field and material momentums in unclosed physical systems with incomplete equations of motion \cite{BIKran,BImicro,BICB,BICB2,BISPIE}.